-La Selva Amazon EcoLodge
+La Selva EcoLodge & Retreat

-La Selva Amazon EcoLodge, or “the Jungle” in Spanish, is located 60 miles from Coca down the Napo River in the heart of the Ecuadorian Amazon basin.
-The lodge has been in operation for 25 years and is a highly respected jungle lodge in South America.
+La Selva EcoLodge & Retreat is located 60 miles from Coca down the Napo River in the heart of the Ecuadorian Amazon.
+La Selva (“the Jungle” in Spanish) has been in operation for over 25 years and is a highly respected jungle lodge in South America.
 Thatch-roofed cabanas, each with private bathrooms and hot water, are located one mile from the river on a hillside overlooking a lake.

-La Selva Amazon EcoLodge Review
+La Selva EcoLodge & Retreat Review

-Arrival at La Selva
+Arrival at La Selva Lodge

-A stay at La Selva Amazon EcoLodge is a special experience from the start, combining a flight from Quito, motorized canoe ride, short walk through the jungle and a ride in a non-motorized canoe.
+A stay at La Selva Amazon EcoLodge & Spa is a special experience from the start, combining a flight from Quito, motorized canoe ride, short walk through the jungle and a ride in a non-motorized canoe.
 Luggage is handled by representatives throughout the journey.
 In Quito, a representative meets travelers at the airport (or arranges a hotel pick up) to provide boarding passes and make luggage arrangements for the next flight to Coca.
 Flights to Coca are available every day except Sunday.
 In Coca, a new representative ushers guests to the dock.
 A motorized canoe then takes travelers down the Napo River (approximately 2.5 hours).
-A short jungle walk follows this trip to finally board a paddle canoe to cross Garzcocha Lagoon before arriving at the lodge.
+A short jungle walk follows this trip to finally board a paddle canoe to cross Garzacocha Lagoon before arriving at the lodge.
 Upon arrival to La Selva’s main dock, the staff will help carry luggage (carry-on baggage as well as camera gear will be the guest’s responsibility).
 A complimentary signature drink and introduction to the bilingual naturalist guide welcomes guests to the lodge.

-Common Areas at La Selva
+Common Areas at La Selva Lodge

-Sustainability at La Selva
+Sustainability at La Selva Lodge

 La Selva EcoLodge strives to embody sustainable tourism.
 By employing members of the local Pilchi community, La Selva has reduced the amount of hunting, fishing and tree cutting that are common professions.
-New engines with low emissions and less fuel consumption are now used for La Selva’s boats on the rivers.
+New engines with low emissions and less fuel consumption are now used for La Selva Lodge’s boats on the rivers.
 On Lake Garzacocha the use of any engine is prohibited.
 The lodge staff aims to purchase 80% of the food served on site from local communities and ensures the majority of products used are natural and fresh from the surrounding area.
 Structures were consciously constructed using bamboo taken from sustainable plantations nearby.
-All-natural amenities and biodegradable products are provided for showers and baths and waste water is cleaned and then conserved in a natural pond.
+All-natural amenities and biodegradable products are provided for showers and baths, and waste water is cleaned and then conserved in a natural pond.

-Dining at La Selva
+Dining at La Selva Lodge

-Activities at La Selva
+Activities at La Selva Lodge

 A variety of self-guided and naturalist-guided hikes by day and night reveal the vast biodiversity of the region.
 Seek out the thousands of plants and animals that may be within range of the lodge and lagoon, including orchids, ferns, monkeys, caimans, jaguars, turtles, marmosets, frogs and many birds.
 Kayaks, swimming, self-guided trails and a butterfly garden are also available.
 An optional visit to the Kichwa community provides the chance to interact with native people and learn about their way of life.
-La Selva also features a guided jungle camping immersion with all equipment included.
+La Selva EcoLodge & Retreat also features a guided jungle camping immersion with all equipment included.
 Guests are provided with a rain poncho and rubber boots for the duration of their stay.